ahopkins/personal-site/src/content/background-job-worker.md

     ...
 ```

-\_Feel free to jump to the [source code](https://github.com/ahopkins/personal-site/tree/main/src/background-job-worker) to see it in full\_
+_Feel free to jump to the [source code](https://github.com/ahopkins/personal-site/tree/main/src/background-job-worker) to see it in full._

 ## Sharing the queue to Sanic workers